Edwin Harleston: Education

 Being from one of the few Black elite families in Charleston, South Carolina at the time, Edwin Harleston attended a private school called the Avery Normal Institute.
 His senior year, Harleston created a painting titled Lincoln and His Cabinet.
 This painting is lost but establishes an early interest in painting scenes associated with Southern Black culture.
 Edwin would then go on to attend Atlanta University as an undergraduate student.
 Despite Atlanta University not offering an art program, Harleston continued to draw and paint.
 In 1904, he would play the lead in a production titled "The Shadow."
 It was while attending this school that Edwin met W.E.B.
 Du Bois, who emphasized to Harleston that he should use his privilege for "service and duty to the race."

 Despite the unpromising industry of Black-painted portraits, Harleston pushed to study painting at Harvard University.
-After his acceptance letter to Harvard, Harleston moved to Boston in the Summer of 1906.
-Although he was admitted to Harvard University, he decided instead to attend the Boston Museum of Fine Art's school.
-Harvard forced him to register as an undergrad, noting that his "Negro college" was not a valid enough education to study painting at the graduate level.
-He was promptly accepted.
-There he studied under the painters William McGregor Paxton and Frank Weston Benson from 1905 to December 1912.
-He studied under Phillip Hale, who would later use Harleston as a reference for a painting photographed in the Boston Post.
+After receiving his acceptance letter to Harvard, Harleston visited Cambridge in the summer of 1905.
+Harvard required him to register as an undergraduate, but he declined Harvard's offer of acceptance because the school offered only Art Theory and Art History courses.
+He decided instead to apply to the School of the Museum of Fine Arts, Boston.
+There he studied under the painters William McGregor Paxton and Frank Weston Benson from 1906 to December 1912.
+He studied alongside Phillip Hale, who would later use Harleston as a reference for a painting photographed in the Boston Post.
 Harleston studied anatomy under Edmund Tarbell.
-Edwin also attended the Art Institute of Chicago over the summer.
-All of his art teachers were white.
+Edwin studied landscape painting at the Art Institute of Chicago over two summers.

-While studying at the Museum of Fine Arts School in Boston, Harleston was the only Black student in a class of 84 students.
-Not only that, he was from the South when a majority of his peers were from the North.
-Boston's surplus of art museums that he did not have access to in Charleston allowed Harleston to develop his style and techniques inspired from artists such as Rembrandt.
+While studying at the School of the Museum of Fine Arts in Boston, Harleston was the only Black student in a class of 84 students.
+Not only that, he was from the South while a majority of his peers were from the North.
+Boston's surplus of art museums, affording a level of access he did not experience in his home town of Charleston, allowed Harleston to develop his style and techniques inspired from artists such as Rembrandt.